Version: Unity 6.2 (6000.2)

 See in Glossary

-• sharedassets files appended with a number, for example, sharedassets0, sharedassets1: These files contain assets that multiple scenes reference.
+• sharedassets files appended with a number, for example, sharedassets0, sharedassets1: These files contain assets referenced by a scene reference.
 Their numbering corresponds to the scene in the scene build order that references them first.

 Shared asset grouping